office (704) 661-0100

 About Cotton

-It's a fine, humble and small city in Minnesota, USA.
+It's a fine, humble, and small city in Minnesota, USA.
 Off Highway 53 on its service road to the right is the Wilbert Cafe and El Toro Lounge.
 Across the highway is a Speedway gas station.

 Cotton has two Churches, the Cotton Community Church and Hope Evangelical Church.
-To the left after exiting 53 is a Community Center with a rental hall attached to a US Post Office.
-Next door to the left is a nice playground for the kids with grills for cooking, restrooms and covered dining area for your special events.
+To the left, after exiting 53, is a Community Center with a rental hall attached to a US Post Office.
+Next door to the left is a nice playground for the kids with grills for cooking, restrooms, and a covered dining area for your special events.
+All noted locations are within walking distance of the 53 exit.

-US Census Estimates and Measured Economics in 2024: The population of Cotton Township was 453.
+• US Census Estimates and Measured Economics in 2024: The population of Cotton Township was 453.
 Per capita income $42,431.
 Median age is 57.4 yrs.
 Sex ratio is 44.5% female, 55.5%, male.
 By race 94.91% white, 4.02% multiracial and 1.07% Native American.

-In the Army here at age 17 in 1978.
+• In the Army here at age 17 in 1978.
 Basic training at Fort Jackson in South Carolina.
 Arrived in May, temperature was 100°+.
 I was terrified.